Carmen Marc Valvo shows some edge at New York's Fashion Week

-NEW YORK, Sept 6 Somehow beads never seem to go out of style, as designer Carmen Marc Valvo, a perennial red-carpet favorite, proved on Friday at his Spring 2014 runway show.
+NEW YORK Somehow beads never seem to go out of style, as designer Carmen Marc Valvo, a perennial red-carpet favourite, proved on Friday at his Spring 2014 runway show.

 In a collection that the designer summed up as "a cultural collision of traditional tribal patterns," beading was abundant, horizontally embellishing looks from tunics to cocktail dresses and evening gowns of chiffon and lace.